 Christiansborg Slotskirke information

-Tragedy struck CF Hansen’s dignified neoclassical church (dating from 1826), next door to the parliament, on the day of the Copenhagen Carnival, 1992.
+Tragedy struck CF Hansen’s austere, 19th-century neoclassical church on the day of the 1992 Copenhagen Carnival.
 A stray firework hit the scaffolding that had surrounded the church during a lengthy restoration and set the roof ablaze, destroying the dome.
 Miraculously, a remarkable frieze by Bertel Thorvaldsen that rings the ceiling just below the dome survived.
-The restorers went back to work and the church was reopened in January 1997.
+The restorers went back to work and the church reopened in 1997.